 This Healthy Turkey Chili is delicious on a cozy, chilly night.
 It has all of the flavor of the traditional recipe, but without the added fat and calories!

 You know what today is?
 Today is a sweatpants day.
 A roll out of bed late and decide to do nothing day.
 Today is a day we sit on the couch and watch really bad TV marathons.
 Jersey Shore – check.
 Law and Order SVU – double check.
-Real Housewives of…okay let’s not push it.
+Real Housewives of…okay meeeeeh I don’t really like those ones.

 It’s too damn cold to even think about going outside so let’s grab our snuggies (I know you secretly bought one, it’s fine), our favorite pair of sweatpants (embrace the elastic waistband) and eat some healthy turkey chili.

 This healthy turkey chili is slightly spicy, hearty and totally filling.
 I recommend buying a ground turkey with a little bit of fat because it will have much more flavor and won’t dry out.
 I love making a big batch of this because it reheats really well the next day, making it great to bring for lunch!

 - 4 cloves garlic, minced

 - 15 oz. can black beans (do not drain)

 - 24 oz. can crushed tomatoes

 - 1 Tablespoon chili powder